Search for light long-lived particles in $pp$ collisions at $\sqrt{s}=13$ TeV using displaced vertices in the ATLAS inner detector

 Electron candidates are reconstructed from energy deposits in the calorimeters associated to an ID track, and are required to be within the fiducial region $|\eta| < 2.47$, and outside of $1.37 < |\eta| < 1.52$.
 Muons are reconstructed by combining tracks reconstructed in the ID with tracks or track segments found in the muon spectrometer (MS) and are required to have $|\eta| < 2.5$.
 Electrons and muons are required to have $\pt > 10$~\GeV and satisfy the \emph{Medium} identification criterion~\cite{EGAM-2018-01,MUON-2018-03}.
 To ensure that the selected electrons (muons) originate from the PV, they must satisfy $|\frac{d_0}{\sigma(d_0)} | < 5 \, (3)$, and $|(z_0 - z_\textrm{PV}) \sin \theta| < 0.5$~mm, where $z_0$ is the track's longitudinal impact parameter and $z_\textrm{PV}$ is the $z$ coordinate of the PV.
+In this Letter, electrons and muons satisfying the above criteria will collectively be referred to as \textit{leptons}.
 Photon candidates are reconstructed from clustered energy deposits in the electromagnetic calorimeter either without any matching ID track or with a matching photon conversion vertex in the ID material.
 The \emph{Loose} identification criterion is required~\cite{EGAM-2018-01}.
 The missing transverse momentum (\met) is defined as the magnitude of the negative vector sum of the transverse momenta of all reconstructed and calibrated electrons, muons, photons, jets, and remaining unclustered energy.
 The latter is estimated from low-\pt tracks associated with the PV but not assigned to a reconstructed object~\cite{ATLAS-CONF-2018-023}.